 - Apple Photos seems to take its sweet old time to syncing with Google Photos.

-- The keyboard keys don't vibrate when typing (silly, I know, but I miss it).
+- The keyboard keys don't vibrate when typing (silly, I know, but I miss the haptic feedback on the keyboard).

-Some people say they don't like the Apple Maps but I've used it and think it works just fine.
+As an aside, some people say they don't like the Apple Maps but I've used it and think it works just fine.
+I still prefer Google Maps though.

 At the end of the day, we are all different.
-I didn't write this to convince anyone but rather just give people some things to think about if they were like me and trying to decide between iPhone and Android.
+I didn't write this to convince you but rather give you some things to think about if you are trying to decide between iPhone and Android – and can't get an honest review.
 I'm the first to say that my points are not the only things to consider.
-The reasons I listed above are just what was important to me.
-How you use your phone may differ significantly than me.
+The reasons I listed for switching from Android to iPhone are what are important to me.
+How you use your phone may be different than how I use it.
+But, if you want the ability to text and drive and not touch your phone, the iPhone wins out.

 So, am I going through a mid-life crises by moving to the iPhone from Android?
 Maybe.
 It suppose it could be worse.
 I could've gotten a 25 year old girlfriend, but that wouldn't work.
 She'd never listen to me like Siri does…